SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 The CSV file contains a list of legal forms:
 * that are not logical linked (no order/ranking)
 * that are not physically linked (no referenced between each other)
-* that are grouped via ELF Code because of multiple translations, see for example the ELF Code [1TX8](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L99-L101)
+* that are grouped via the "ELF Code" column because of multiple translations, see for example the ELF Code [1TX8](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L99-L101)

+In addition the legal forms:
+* depend on a country (Column "Country offFormation")
+* have a status (Column "ELF Status ACTV/INAC")
+* might have, for each single translation, a transliteration in Latin (see for example the ELF Code for Greece [R3HO](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L1388) ) and multiple abbrevations (see for example the ELF Code for Belgium [Y1Q4](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L234) )

 ### Transformation